xma711/notebook/programming/nodejs/node_red/README.md

 Websocket node: 2 flavours - input and output, allowing you to listen for incoming data (input) or to send (output) on a websocket.
-The output version is designed to check to see if the output payload originated at a websocket in a node, in which case it responds to the original sender. (meaning???)
+The output version is designed to check to see if the output payload originated at a websocket in a node, in which case it responds to the original sender.
 Otherwise it will broadcast the payload to all connected websockets.
 Both input and output websocket nodes can be configured as either server or client - in server mode they 'listen on' a URL,